9 best leaf blowers in 2026 – as tested by our expert reviewers

 - Part of Worx 20-V Power Share system

-The 20V battery takes just 60 minutes to charge and has a 23- minute run time plus, it has a handy battery level indicator so you can check how much time you have left while you work.
+I found this light, powerful leaf blower easy to use and ready to go right out of the box.
+The 20V battery takes just 60 minutes to charge and delivers 23 minutes of runtime.
+It also has a handy battery level indicator so you can check how much time you have left while you work.

-It's ideal for medium to small gardens and the LeafJet is also part of the Worx 20-V Power Share cordless battery system, which means you can use the battery and charge in other Worx tools, saving you money if you invest in the future.
+It's ideal for medium to small gardens, and the LeafJet is also part of the Worx 20-V Power Share cordless battery system, which means you can use the battery in other Worx tools, saving you money if you invest in the future.
+Kay Maguire

 Husqvarna Aspire B8X-P4A